Neural Minimum Weight Perfect Matching for Quantum Error Codes: Method

-\textbf{GNN Input Preprocessing:} To fully utilize the available signal and maximize learning efficiency, we employ a modulated syndrome strategy.
+\textbf{GNN Input Preprocessing:} To fully utilize the available signal, we employ a modulated syndrome strategy.
 We define the modulated syndrome vector $\hat{s} \in \{-1, 1\}^N$ by mapping the binary measurements $\{0, 1\}$ to $\{-1, 1\}$, thereby preserving the structural context of non-defected stabilizers.
-The node feature matrix is then updated by multiplying each row $i$ (corresponding to stabilizer $i$) by its corresponding scalar modulated syndrome value:

-yielding an updated feature vector $\mathbf{a}'_i \in \mathbb{R}^{2d_{hidden}}$ that encodes both the stabilizer's geometric identity and its activation state.
+The node feature matrix is then updated by multiplying each row $i$ (corresponding to stabilizer $i$) by its corresponding scalar modulated syndrome value $\mathbf{a}'_i = \hat{s}_i \cdot \mathbf{a}_i$ yielding an updated feature vector $\mathbf{a}'_i \in \mathbb{R}^{2d_{hidden}}$ that encodes both the stabilizer's geometric identity and its activation state.
 Finally, to manage computational complexity, the features are projected down to half their dimensionality before entering the GNN backbone.
 We apply a linear transformation followed by Layer Normalization to map the feature vectors from $\mathbb{R}^{2d_{hidden}} \to \mathbb{R}^{d_{hidden}}$.
 The resulting vector serves as the initial input to the GNN, denoted as $\mathbf{h}_i^{(0)}$.
-This preprocessing sequence is depicted in Fig.~\ref{fig:bottom_center} block (a).
+This preprocessing sequence is depicted in Fig.~\ref{fig:bottom_center}.